 Lets go back to September...

-Taking you back to September 2021, it’s a lovely morning with a bright blue sky.
-It’s the day of Oliver and Michaels Lake District elopement.
-The night before their wedding day they stayed in an idyllic setting in Haweswater, this is where they got ready and also met their photographer, Jo.
+The day of Oliver and Michaels Lake District elopement was a gorgeous day with a bright blue sky.
+The night before their wedding, they stayed in an idyllic setting in Haweswater.
+This is where they got ready and also met their photographer, Jo.
 Haweswater is a bit of a trek from Rydal, but they were willing to do a bit of travelling to marry in their ideal location.

 What is an elopement?

-Oliver and Michael booked an intimate Lake District elopement on a September morning at Cote How, this style of wedding is a booking of two hours at the venue.
-An elopement wedding has no guests, two people come to Cote How to marry in private at our intimate venue.
-We will witness for you and you will take the day to relax and take it all in.
+Oliver and Michael booked an intimate Lake District elopement on a September morning at Cote How.
+This style of wedding is a booking of two hours at the venue.
+An elopement wedding has no guests.
+Two people come to Cote How to marry privately at our intimate venue.
+We will witness for you, and you will take the day to relax and take it all in.
 Some people will come and elope in secret and keep it as a surprise for family and friends.
-I’ll talk you through how their day went and what they did afterwards to give you some ideas if you are thinking of having a Lake District elopement yourself.
+I’ll talk you through their day and what they did afterwards to give you some ideas if you think of having a Lake District elopement yourself.

 The morning of their Lake District Elopement

-When they arrived, they were a little nervous, which is not unusual.
-You worry about things like forgetting the rings, however, Oliver and Michael had this covered with a note to themselves left by their shoes the night before!
-They both had a drink on arrival and spoke to the registrars, the registrars just have a short chat with you to make sure they have all the information correct before going ahead with the wedding ceremony.
+They were a little nervous when they arrived, which is not unusual.
+You worry about forgetting the rings.
+However, Oliver and Michael had this covered with a note to themselves left by their shoes the night before!
+They both had a drink on arrival and spoke to the registrars.
+Before proceeding with the wedding ceremony, the registrars have a short chat with you to ensure they have all the information correct.

 Their outdoor elopement ceremony

-Oliver and Michael loved Cote How for the barn and the outside areas, with it being a lovely day with blue sky it was perfect for their Lake District elopement ceremony outside the barn.
-You have the option whether you would like to read your own vows to each other as part of the ceremony, this is totally a personal preference, I do think it is a lovely touch.
-Oliver and Michael did write their own vows, making us very emotional as witnesses.
+Oliver and Michael loved Cote How for the barn and the outside areas.
+It was perfect for their Lake District elopement ceremony outside the barn with a lovely day with blue sky.
+You can decide whether you would like to read your vows to each other as part of the ceremony, which is a personal preference.
+I do think it is a lovely touch.
+Oliver and Michael did write their vows, making us very emotional as witnesses.

 Time to relax...

-There is often a sense of relief after the formalities of the ceremony, once the vows have been said, the rings are on and nothing has been forgotten.
+There is often a sense of relief after the formalities of the ceremony.
+Once the vows have been said, the rings are on, and nothing has been forgotten.
 Then it’s time to relax and enjoy the first few hours of being married.
-The couple had their celebratory drinks with the surprise of a flyover in the gazebo before getting lots of pictures of the two of them around the venue.
-That’s the great thing about an intimate Lake District elopement, you’re not worrying about any guests and you have the venue all to yourselves.
+The couple had their celebratory drinks with the surprise of a flyover in the gazebo before getting some lovely photos around the venue.
+That’s the great thing about an intimate Lake District elopement, you’re not worrying about any guests, and you have the venue all to yourselves.

 The adventure continues

-Their wedding day wasn’t over when they left Cote How though as they had more plans up their sleeves to carry on their Lake District elopement celebrations were going off on an adventure with their photographer Jo.
-They went back towards Hawswater where they got some dramatic shots and had a picnic.
+Their wedding day wasn’t over when they left Cote How, though, as they had more plans up their sleeves to carry on their Lake District elopement celebrations and were going off on an adventure with their photographer Jo.
+They went back towards Haweswater, where they got some dramatic shots and had a picnic.